Unvaccinated people drive COVID-19 growth in Minnesota

 "Everyone knows someone who has had a breakthrough infection, right?" said Higgins, who has led efforts to vaccinate workers and families in the Parents In Community Action Head Start preschool program in Hennepin County.
 "I think it is undermining the [vaccination] message.
 Why bother getting the vaccine if it isn't going to work?
 We just have to stress so much that the vaccine is working.
 It's actually an astonishing success story."

-Minnesota contributed to national research last week showing some weakening in the effectiveness of the two-dose Moderna and Pfizer COVID-19 vaccines in preventing infections — largely because of the emergence of a fast-spreading delta variant of the coronavirus — but that recipients remained at far lower risk of severe illnesses, hospitalizations and deaths.
+Minnesota contributed to national research last week showing some weakening in the effectiveness of the two-dose Moderna and Pfizer COVID-19 vaccines in preventing infections — largely because of the emergence of the fast-spreading delta variant of the coronavirus — but that recipients remained at far lower risk of severe illness, hospitalization and death.

 Mayo Clinic and a national group including Duluth-based St. Luke's also have found that the vaccines strongly protect against severe illness.

-Gov. Tim Walz on Monday commended the recent growth in vaccinations among teenagers — with the first-dose rate rising in the state's 12 to 15 age group from 42% on July 28 to 54.6% — but urged others to seek shots as well.
+Gov. Tim Walz on Monday commended the rise in vaccinations in teens — with the first-dose rate in the state's 12-to-15 age group going from 42% on July 28 to 54.6% — but urged others to seek shots as well.

 "Minnesota has come together and done good work protecting our state so far, but there's more to do," Walz said.

 The toll of the pandemic in Minnesota has reached 669,176 diagnosed infections and 7,903 COVID-19 deaths, including 2,693 infections and 11 deaths reported Monday.
-Three of the newly reported deaths involved people 50 to 64 while the remainder involved senior citizens who have made up 87% of Minnesota's COVID-19 fatalities.
+Three of the newly reported deaths involved people 50 to 64, while the remainder involved seniors 65 or older who have made up 87% of Minnesota's COVID-19 fatalities.

 The state so far has reported 69 COVID-19 cases in people who attended the State Fair when they were most likely exposed to the virus and infectious to others.
 The state also has identified 33 coronavirus infections among participants at the Sturgis Motorcycle Rally in South Dakota last month.